GregWaters/Golem/docs/attributes.md

 `@explicit` (variables, types) - Do not allow this type to be implicitly casted to or from.
 If a cast is desired, it must be done explicitly.
 Can also be specified for a singular variable declaration rather than a type.

 `@atomic` (functions, variables, types) - Atomic operations are operations are absolutely indivisible.
-For functions, this means that the function ***must*** be called sequentially, not in parallel.
+For functions, this means that the function **must** be called sequentially, as opposed to in parallel.
 For variables, this also means accesses are also to be done sequentially, and cannot be done in parallel.
 For types, this means that all variable declared with the type have the `@atomic` attribute applied to them automatically.